QuakedK/Oneclick/Help/Oneclick Help.md

 1. Oneclick Doesn't install?

-Try using a different "Browser", Go to your browser and open downloads and right click and press "Keep", Disable "Windows Defender" by opening windows security & going to real time threat protection and turning it off.
+Try using a different browser.
+Open your browser and go to the "Downloads" section.
+Right-click the file and select "Keep."
+To disable Windows Defender, open Windows Security, navigate to "Real-Time Protection," and turn it off.
 ___

 2. Oneclick Not Opening.

-Try disabling Windows Defender/any other antivirus, Drag Oneclick to your desktop, Possibly enable UAC or use [NSudo](https://github.com/M2TeamArchived/NSudo/releases/tag/9.0-Preview1)!
+Try disabling Windows Defender or any other antivirus software.
+Drag the OneClick file to your desktop.
+You may also consider enabling UAC or using [NSudo](https://github.com/M2TeamArchived/NSudo/releases/tag/9.0-Preview1)!
 ___

 3. Wifi.

 Run the "Wifi Fixer" within the Extra's Section of Oneclick or Download the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Turn%20On%20Wifi.bat).
 It's also possible you may have disabled Wifi by doing the Wifi Device Manager Tweaks, Network Tweaks or by running Process Destoryer.
-I'd Recommend using your restore Point!
+Device Manager Tweaks include a Wifi Device disabler that disables wifi devices which need to be renabled in device manager.
+Network Tweaks may cause connection issues and brick your wifi driver therefore we recommend avoiding it or using a restore point to revert them.
+Process Destoryer disables wifi permanently, therefore you'll have to avoid Process Destoryer to use wifi.
 ___

 4. Bluetooth.

-Run [Service Control](https://github.com/QuakedK/Downloads/blob/main/Service%20Control.bat) as admin and re-enable everything from  C, E, G, I, K, to M. (Not recommended, many unnecessary services get reenabled)
+Run [Bluetooth Fixer](https://github.com/QuakedK/Downloads/blob/main/Bluetooth%20Fixer.bat) or run [Service Control](https://github.com/QuakedK/Downloads/blob/main/Service%20Control.bat) as admin and re-enable everything from  C, E, G, I, K, to M. (Not recommended, many unnecessary services get reenabled)
 ___

 5. Windows Security/Defender.